 Histamine intolerance – what is it?

-Histamine intolerance, also known as histamine intolerance, is caused by an imbalance between orally ingested biogenic amines such as biogenic amines like histamine or tyramine and their breakdown.
+Histamine intolerance, also known as histamine intolerance, is caused by an imbalance between orally ingested biogenic amines such as histamine or tyramine and their breakdown.
 Histamine and the other biogenic amines fulfill important functions in the body.
-However, if too few of the enzymes that break down these biogenic amines, diamine oxidase (DAO) or histamine N-methyltransferase (HNMT), are present, symptoms can occur.
+However, if too few of the enzymes that break down these biogenic amines, diamine oxidase (DAO ) or histamine N-methyltransferase (HNMT), are present, symptoms can occur.

 Causes of histamine intolerance

-We do not yet know exactly what causes histamine intolerance, but there are a number of factors that are likely to play a role.
-The main causes of histamine intolerance that have been discussed are
+We do not yet know what exactly causes histamine intolerance, but there are some factors that are likely to play a role.
+The main causes of histamine intolerance discussed are:

 • Lack of nutrients: Copper and vitamin B6 are essential for DAO function, while vitamin C supports the breakdown of histamine.